moogacs/docs.buf.build/docs/reference/images.md

 "google.ads.googleads.v2.errors"
 ```

-Images always include the ImageFileExtension field.
-However, if you want a pure FileDescriptorSet
+Images always include the ImageFileExtension field.  if you want a pure FileDescriptorSet
 without this field set, to mimic `protoc` entirely:

 ```